glycojones/privateer/README.md

 - `npm i`
 - `npm run dev`

-Before ANY commit to this repository the following code must be run:
+Before committing to this branch the following code must be run and pass with no errors:

+  `npm run lint`

   `npm run prettier`

-AND the following tests must be performed:
+The following tests must also be performed:
 - Upload PDB file only
 - Upload PDB file and MTZ file
 - Fetch 1234 from the PDB